Radhika210307/blockchain/README.md

+**final practicals**

-**Q Create a voting system with multiple candidates.
+**1. Create a voting system with multiple candidates.
 Each address can vote only once.
 **
 CODE
 ```